Projects in Computer

 How can we make grading programming assignments and exams easier?
 How can instructors provide feedback on students code more effectively?

 There are many systems that allow creating programming assignments, automatically grading them and providing feedback and grades to the students.
-Examples include Ed, OkPy, Replit Teams for Education, INGInious, Autolab, Submitty and MarkUs.
+Examples include Ed, OkPy, INGInious, Autolab, Submitty and MarkUs.
 Each of these systems approaches auto-grading differently and provides different course management and assignment management features.
 On the other hand, FindBugs, CheckStyle and PMD are examples of libraries that can be embedded in auto-grading scripts and systems.
 They are meant to check certain aspects of programs like style and object oriented design.

 GradeScope is an example of a system that is dedicated to facilitate grading and providing feedback, rather than automatically grading (although it has an auto-grader).
 It shares some features with CodePost, which was developed at Princeton for providing feedback for programming assignments and exams.
 On the other hand, tools like PeerGrade and Aropa allow students to provide feedback to each other’s work (see this paper for more on peer-assessment).